Pwnagotchi-Unofficial/Pwnagotchi.org/content/customization/index.md

 ### On-The-Go Refresh:

 If something in the configuration changed, there is no need to restart the pwnagotchi.
-You open the Fancygotchi plugin page to refresh it.
+You open the Fancygotchi plugin page on the WEBUI to refresh it.
 All the UI will be uptated and refreshed.

 ### Sharing Custom Theme: